-Section I: Medical History

-Check "Yes", "No", or "Unknown" for each condition listed to indicate whether or not the patient has been diagnosed or told by a doctor that they have the condition, or is receiving treatment for the condition.

-Diabetes: Juvenile (Type 1) or adult (Type II) onset diabetes, regardless of treatment (e.g. diet, exercise, oral medication, insulin).
+Section I: Medical History Check "Yes", "No", or "Unknown" for each condition listed to indicate whether or not the patient has been diagnosed or told by a doctor that they have the condition, or is receiving treatment for the condition.
+Juvenile (Type 1) or Type II onset diabetes, regardless of treatment (e.g. diet, Diabetes: exercise, oral medication, insulin).
+Gestational diabetes should not be captured here.
+If a pregnant woman is diagnosed with gestational diabetes check "No" but record any medications prescribed for the gestational diabetes in the medication section.
+Hypertension: is normally diagnosed when a blood pressure of \geq 140 systolic or \geq 90 diastolic is noted on two separate occasions, or if the patient is currently on antihypertensive medication.
+Hyperlipidemia: blood level elevation of lipids such as cholesterol, cholesterol esters, phospholipids and triglycerides, or on medication to lower these levels.

-Anemia: Documented abnormal blood test results indicating low levels of hemoglobin or red blood cells.

-Neutropenia: Documented abnormal blood test results indicating low neutrophil levels.

-Thrombocytopenia: Documented abnormal blood test results indicating low levels of platelets.

-Coagulation Documented abnormal blood test results or diagnosis indicating coagulation abnormities: disorder.

-Other cytopenia: Documented abnormal blood disease that does not fall into the categories of anemia, neutropenia, thrombocytopenia, or coagulation abnormality.
-If yes, specify the type of cytopenia in the space provided.

 Infections: HCV: documented positive anti-HCV test.
+HIV: documented positive anti-HIV test.
 HDV: documented positive anti-HDV test.

-Other liver disease: Non-alcoholic fatty liver disease: fat accumulation in the liver not associated with alcohol use.
+Other liver disease: Alcoholic: liver damage due to alcohol use.
+Non-alcoholic fatty liver disease: fat accumulation in the liver not associated with alcohol use.
 Autoimmune: inflammation of the liver due to the immune system.
-Patient should have a documented diagnosis from a doctor and corresponding auto-antibody tests.

-Genetic/metabolic: liver diseases that are inherited or related to the metabolism of proteins or metals in the liver.

-Inflammation of the glomeruli, may be acute or chronic or may occur on its own or in Glomerulonephritis:

-conjunction with another disease.

-Malignancy

-Also referred to as cancer; a term for diseases in which abnormal cells divide (other than HCC): without control.
+Patient should have a documented diagnosis from a doctor and corresponding autoantibody tests.
+Genetic/metabolic: liver diseases that are inherited and/or related to the metabolism of proteins or metals in the liver.
+Glomerulonephritis: inflammation of the glomeruli, may be acute or chronic or may occur on its own or in conjunction with another disease.
+Vasculitis/Polyarteritis inflammation in the blood vessels.
+May be due to infection, medical conditions, Nodosa: or an immunological response.
+Also referred to as cancer; a term for diseases in which abnormal cells divide Malignancy (other than HCC): without control.
 Cancer cells can invade nearby tissues and can spread through the bloodstream and lymphatic system to other parts of the body.
 There are several main types of cancer.
 If the patient has been told by a physician that they have a malignancy or cancer, other than hepatocellular carcinoma (HCC) or liver cancer, check "Yes" and specify the type of malignancy/cancer in the space provided.